Diet and Feeding the Lady Gouldian Finch

 Most vets are suggesting the use of pellets in the diet, but their recommendations are all over the board.
 I see 20% up to 80% from various vets.
 We feed little seed at Gouldian Gardens and even less pellets.
 We feel pellets are still commercially processed foods and since we humans shouldn’t base our diet on 100% processed foods I figure our birds shouldn’t either.
 So I provide a high quality pellet but I don’t serve even 50% pellets.

-Update: It’s 2020, and I’ve been feeding even less pellet food than ever.
+It’s 2021, and I’ve been feeding even less pellet food than ever.
 I’d say pellets are 5-10% of our flock’s diet, and that is only because I keep them familiar with pellets so that if I have a bird sitter they can easily feed all my birds.

 Finches need extra protein, especially during breeding or molting, so one way to provide that is via eggs or commercial “egg food.”
 We do both.
 For eggs, I just hard boil a bunch at once, maybe 6 or 8 (because that’s what my pot holds) brought to a boil on the stove then lowered to simmer for 12 minutes.
 You can even leave the shells on, throw them all into the food processor, and grind.
 Don’t mash them too much or they’ll turn to glue.

 If you don’t want to serve the shells, or you want to grind the shells finer, peel the eggs before chopping.
 Egg shells can be ground in a nutri-bullet or coffee grinder — here’s one that you can control the coarseness on.
 Serve them sprinkled on food or in a separate dish; birds go crazy over them.